lyxell/logifix/README.md

 # Logifix

-Logifix is a fast static analysis-guided rewrite system for Java.
+Logifix is a fast analysis-guided rewrite system for Java source code.
 It automatically rewrites bad Java code into good Java code and can be used to fix static analysis violations for static analyzers such as SonarQube, PMD or SpotBugs.

 <ul> </ul>